tscientist/api-job-vacancy/README.md

 # API Job search

+Job search API using Node.js, Express framework, sequelize and mysql2.
+I also used express-session and bycript on the user authentication.

+API of a product that control jobs opportunits and users who can apply to this jobs.
+Its possible to register users with admin permissions and they will control the system, a user can update his account to admin.
+You have to login to access the endpoints, you will use the token given to you on the login to access them.
+Only admins can create jobs opportunity, this jobs must contain a position, a description of the job, the id of the user who wants to create it and the salary.
+The workload in hours, the list of benefits and the companys address are optional.
+Users can register using name, email, phoneNumber, document and a password, description and address are optional.
+Users can apply to more than one job and you can't apply for a job that you created.
+Admins can comment on the candidatures and only the owner of the job can delete it or see the candidatures.
+The list of available jobs can be seen without login.
+Anyone can search for a specific job using the name or the id.
+Anyone can search for a user and it will displays some of the user info.
+A user can only see his applications.

 **Installation**
-- clone this repository
+- clone this repository and open it
 - create a database on your machine that matches the development in ./config/config-example.json
-- create and update the config.json file's development object with your own local MYSQL database settings.
+- create the config.json file's development object with your own local MYSQL database settings.
-- run ```npm install --save```
+- run ```npm install```
 - run ```npx sequelize-cli db:migrate```
 - run ```npm start```